-- 4. Add the ds-central-01 and ds-central-02 servers to the backend-server configuration property of the round robin load-balancing algorithm. - 5.
+- 4. Add the ds-central-01 and ds-central-02 servers to the backend-server configuration property. - 5.
 On the backend-server property menu, enter the number corresponding to adding one or more values. - 6.
 Select the external servers to add.
 In this example, select ds-central-01.example.com and ds-central-02.example.com. - 7.
 Review the changes made to the load-balancing algorithm's configuration properties, and enter f to save changes.